-Phase 2 implementation: No date has been announced yet.
+Phase 2 implementation: No date has been announced yet. ("as soon as possible")

-- Removing the regulation on "unearned" income from parent's SSDI will be part of Phase 2. - □In 2023: \$1,215/mo. in SSDI from a parent's work record is threshold for NJ WorkAbility eligibility (until Phase 2 implementation).
+- Anticipate that removing the regulation on "unearned" income from parent's SSDI will be part of Phase 2. - □In 2023: \$1,215/mo. in SSDI from a parent's work record is threshold for NJ WorkAbility eligibility (until Phase 2 implementation).